 If you have an additional day, I recommend spending it in Cambridge, and here’s what you should do there!

 Prefer to explore the city with a local guide?
-You can choose one of the many guided tours: from sunset cruise to historic pub crawl to a food tour of Little Italy!
-Here are just a few options:
+You can choose one of the many guided tours: from the whale watching catamaran cruise in the Boston Harbor to Fenway Park tour to a guided tour of the Freedom Trail and beyond.

 Where to Stay in Boston?